Can I get into teaching and education without a degree?

 Can I become a teacher without a degree?

 You need qualified teacher status (QTS) to teach in most state schools.
-You must have an undergraduate degree to obtain QTS.
+You must have an undergraduate degree or equivalent qualification to obtain QTS.
 You also need to have completed a teacher training programme or to have been formally assessed by an approved provider as meeting the required standards – this is known as the assessment-only route.
 The assessment-only route is suitable for graduates who have sufficient teaching experience but haven’t taken a teacher training course; however, it is not an option for school leavers.

 So where can you get a teaching job without QTS?
 Private schools are not required by law to hire qualified teachers and could, in theory, recruit someone who wasn’t a graduate to teach, although it’s unlikely.
 Some state schools – academies and free schools – are also allowed to take on teaching staff who do not have QTS.